contact@consultdmw.com

 Now we're going to reformat our document using styles picked from the ribbon:

-1. Click to insert the editing cursor anywhere within “Main Heading”
+1. Click to insert the editing cursor anywhere within the words “Main Heading”

 2. Click Heading 1 style in the ribbon, or use the Ctrl+Alt+1 keyboard shortcut

-3. Click to insert the editing cursor anywhere within “First Sub Heading”
+3. Click to insert the editing cursor anywhere within the words “First Sub Heading”

 4. Click Heading 2 style in the ribbon, or use the Ctrl+Alt+2 keyboard shortcut

-5. Click to insert the editing cursor anywhere within “Second Sub Heading”
+5. Click to insert the editing cursor anywhere within the words “Second Sub Heading”

 6. Click Heading 2 style in the ribbon, or use the Ctrl+Alt+2 keyboard shortcut.